 Hon.
 Norman St. George

-Judge St. George is responsible for managing the day-to-day operations of all trial-level courts in the 57 counties outside of New York City, which includes over 640 Justices and over 6000 non-judicial employees.
-He works with local Administrative Judges in overseeing implementation of the court system’s programs and initiatives and in optimizing allocation of personnel and other court resources to meet the needs and goals of those courts.
-Additionally, he is responsible for oversight of New York’s local Town and Village Courts.
+Immediately prior to his current position, Judge St. George served as the Deputy Chief Administrative Judge for Courts Outside of New York City.
+In that role, he worked with local Administrative Judges in overseeing implementation of the court system’s programs and initiatives and in optimizing allocation of personnel and other court resources to meet the needs and goals of the courts.
+Additionally, he was responsible for oversight of New York’s Town and Village Courts.

 Judge St. George is an elected Justice of the Supreme Court for the 10th Judicial Department.
 Judge St. George served as the District Administrative Judge for all courts in Nassau County from 2019 through August of 2021.
 In that capacity, Judge St. George oversaw the Supreme Court, County Court, Family Court, Surrogate Court, District Court, and all City and Village Courts.
-From 2013 through 2018 Judge St. George served as the Supervising Judge of the Nassau County District Court.
-The Nassau County District Court is comprised of both criminal and civil courts and it is one of the busiest courts in New York State, handling over one hundred thousand criminal and civil cases per year.
+From 2013 through 2018, Judge St. George served as the Supervising Judge of the Nassau County District Court.
+The Nassau County District Court is comprised of both criminal and civil courts and it is one of the busiest courts in New York State, handling over one hundred thousand criminal and civil cases each year.

 Judge St. George served as an elected Nassau County Court Judge and an Acting Supreme Court Justice from 2008 to 2018.
 In 2018, Judge St. George established Nassau County’s Youth Part under New York State’s Raise the Age Law.
 While presiding over the Youth Part, Judge St. George published cases of first impression interpreting the Raise the Age Law.
 As an Acting Supreme Court Justice, Judge St. George presided over serious felony criminal cases, commercial cases, medical malpractice cases, and oversaw the Integrated Domestic Violence Court, the Domestic Violence Court and the Sex Offense Court.